Ground Beef Barley Soup

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Ground Beef and Barley Soup would be phase 2 or 3 for the original South Beach Diet, due to the carrots and barley.
-If you wanted to make a lower-glycemic (and lower carb) version of this recipe, you could use more beef and celery and omit the carrots, but soup with barley will always be too high in carbs for a strict low-carb diet plan.
+This Ground Beef Barley Soup would be phase 2 or 3 for the original South Beach Diet, due to the carrots and barley.
+If you wanted to make a lower-glycemic (and lower carb) version of this recipe, you could use more beef and celery and omit the carrots.
+Soup with barley will probably be too high in carbs for a strict low-carb diet plan but you could make a tasty low-carb version of this soup by replacing the barley with 1-2 cups of frozen cauliflower rice.
+Or check out Instant Pot Low-Carb Ground Beef and Cauliflower Soup for a similar soup that’s low in carbs.

 Find More Recipes Like This One:

 Use Soup Recipes to find more tasty soups!
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.